fjadidi2001/DataScienceJourney/AcademicJourney/seminar/insurance/Deep learning in insurance: Accuracy and model interpretabilit using TabNet.md

 - **Computational Efficiency**: The model's training time is high.
 Optimizing the architecture or utilizing hardware accelerators could reduce computational costs.
 - **Hyperparameter Tuning**: The model is sensitive to hyperparameters and requires significant effort to fine-tune.
 Introducing automated tuning techniques like Bayesian optimization could improve usability.

-Would you like more details or a specific part to be elaborated further?